 Visual snow is this constant moving static in the visual field.
-For me it is much worse in dim lighting.
+For me, it is much worse in dim lighting.
 And it does come with the symptoms above.
-For me, persistent visual after images, poor night vision, blue field phenomena, photophobia, trails, the seeing flashes and colors with eyes closed.
+For me, persistent visual after images, poor night vision, blue field phenomena, photophobia, trails, the seeing flashes and colours with eyes closed.

 I have had this before I ever had a migraine.
 Around the age of 12.
 However, it coincided with a corona aura I began to have… so I likely was getting silent migraines at that age.

 I admit I’ve had a real fascination with visual snow since I joined a Facebook group of other people with it because I have learned a great deal more about it.
 I thought it was just a prolonged migraine aura, but it turns out people have visual snow and never have migraines at all.
 And those of us who do have migraines with aura they call it a ‘persistent migraine aura’ but really it is visual snow.
 A stand-alone neurological condition that can be co-morbid with migraines, and the co-morbid factor is high for sure… like 50% of people with vs have migraine but that leaves 50% who do not.

 It is hard to treat.
 I know that from experience.
 In fact, of the medications they use, which are primarily migraine preventatives the fail rate of treatment for visual snow is 92%

 The most recent research has found the area of the visual cortex to be affected and it is a hypermetabolism in the supplementary visual cortex (lingual gyrus).
 They are still looking into the connection the condition has to migraine from the high comorbidity.